prmr/SoftwareDesign/modules/Module-03.md

 The general idea is to manage the creation of objects of a certain class, call the `Flyweight` class, through a factory method.
 The three main components of the Flyweight pattern are:

-0. A private constructor for the Flyweight, so clients cannot create duplicate objects;
+1. A private constructor for the Flyweight, so clients cannot control the creation of objects;
-0. A data structure keeping a list of Flyweight instances, stored in a static field;
+2. A data structure that keeps a list of Flyweight instances, stored in a static field;
-0. A static factory method that returns the unique Flyweight object that corresponds to the input parameter.
+3. A static factory method that returns the unique Flyweight object that corresponds to the input parameter.

 **Example:**